 I also have one of the lip glosses and several of the lip balms.
 The tinted lip balms are fantastic for everyday wear if you just want a hint of colour and they feel nourishing on the lips thanks to the plant oils, beeswax and lanolin.

-Although all of the products are natural and cruelty free (Currently owned by Clorox a parent company that does test but I double checked with Leaping Bunny and Logical Harmony who both class them as cruelty free) none of the Burt’s Bees lip products are suitable for vegans as they contain beeswax, lanolin and some contain carmine.
+Burt’s Bees do not test their products on animals and are certified by Cruelty free international.
+It is worth noting though that Burt’s Bees are owned by Clorox, a company that does test when required by law.
+None of the Burt’s Bees lip products are suitable for vegans as they contain beeswax, lanolin and some contain carmine.

 I really like Burt’s Bees for lip products at great prices, the branding and packaging is really lovely.
 I personally find them to be a nice gateway brand to natural beauty.